ifoxxiedev/electronjs-bootcamp/devcustomers/README.md

-# devcustomers
+# Devcustomers

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript, Electron Router Dom, Radix and More

 ## Recommended IDE Setup